Moonrat: Description

-Distribution

-Moonrats inhabit most jungle terrain in southern Myanmar, Peninsular Thailand, Peninsular Malaysia, Borneo and Sumatra.
-Although they are closely related to the short-tailed gymnure (Hylomys suillus) and to the hedgehog, full grown specimens more closely resemble large rats, with which they share similar habits and ecological niches.
-In Borneo, they occur at many sites throughout the lowlands and up to 900 m in the Kelabit Highlands.
-They appear to be absent or rare in some localities, possibly due to a shortage of suitable food.

 Ecology and habitat

 Moonrats are nocturnal and terrestrial, lying up under logs, roots or in abandoned burrows during the day.
 They inhabit moist forests including mangrove and swamp forests and often enter water.
 In Borneo, they occur mainly in forests, but in peninsular Malaysia they are also found in gardens and plantations.
 They feed on earthworms and various small animals, mostly arthropods.
 The moonrat is a host of the acanthocephalan intestinal parasite Moniliformis echinosorexi.

-Behaviour and reproduction

-Moonrats release strong odours with a strong ammonia content to mark the edges of their territories and warn other moonrats to stay away with threatening hisses also to ward off predators.
-Adults live alone.
-When they are preparing to have young, they will make nests mostly from leaves.
-Females usually have two babies at one time.

-Diet

-The moonrat is an omnivore, known to eat a wide range of invertebrates—for example, worms, insects, crabs and other invertebrates found in moist areas.
-They will also eat fruit, and occasionally frogs or fish.

 Lifespan

 The lifespan of the moonrat is up to five years.

 Conservation status

 The moonrat is not considered a threatened species.
 The main threat to the moonrat is deforestation activities due to human development for agriculture, plantation, and commercial logging.
 Moreover, other demands from Penan in Borneo for food and traditional medicinal contribute to decreasing numbers of moonrats in Borneo.
 The species is also found in protected areas, including Matang National Park and Kuching Wetlands National Park.
 Its IUCN status is Least Concern.